prust/red-planet.c/README.md

 # Red Planet Game Engine

-Red Planet is intended to be an easy, batteries-included 2D game engine that provides the basics needed for most 2D games:
+Red Planet is intended to be an easy, batteries-included 2D game engine that allows you to get started quickly and to focus your time on what makes your game unique instead of spending it writing boilerplate code.

 Types of Entities: